franzprante/reprod-fin-copied/content/post/2017-02-16-feb-17-tips-and-tricks.md

 ---
 by Sean Lopp

 If you spend time with an excellent programmer, one thing that immediately jumps out is how quickly she can write code.
 It often appears to be magic, the number of keystrokes simply can't equal the number of characters on the screen.
 The secret: it doesn't!
 Most programmers use a series of tricks to save the hassle of writing boilerplate code.
-This month, my personal goal was to spend less time typing; even if it required slowing down to master these tricks.
-In this post I'll focus on one of the easiest and most flexible tools at your disposal: [code snippets](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets).
+This month, my personal goal was to spend less time typing, even if it required slowing down to master these tricks.
+In this post, I'll focus on one of the easiest and most flexible tools at your disposal: [code snippets](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets).
 (Astute readers will note that I've mentioned code snippets [before](https://www.rstudio.com/rviews/2016/11/11/easy-tricks-you-mightve-missed/).
 They deserve the extra attention!)

 Code snippets are a common programming tool similar to keyboard shortcuts.
 A snippet of text, usually a few characters long, is used as a shortcut to create a larger piece of boilerplate code. `Tab` navigation enables jumping through the boilerplate code to locations where customization is required.